Collarbone Pain and MS: What Can Cause Sharp Stabbing Sensations? | MyMSTeam

 Trigeminal Neuralgia

-Up to 5 percent of people with MS experience a type of facial pain called trigeminal neuralgia, according to MSAA.
+Approximately 5 percent of people with MS experience a type of facial pain called trigeminal neuralgia, according to MSAA.
 Trigeminal neuralgia occurs when the trigeminal nerve, which extends through the face and jaw, gets damaged.
-The damage may result in sharp, stabbing pain in the face, neck, and jaw area.
+Anyone can experience trigeminal neuralgia, but for people with MS, the condition can be the cause.
+MS-related damage may result in sharp, stabbing pain in the face, neck, and jaw area.
 Trigeminal neuralgia can also cause a constant aching or burning pain.

 Lhermitte’s Sign